Joseph-Joestar-7/Polygon-Slayer/README.md

 5. **Build the Project**: Click **Build** > **Build Solution** (or press `Ctrl+Shift+B`) to compile the project.

 6. **Run the Project**: After building successfully, you can run the project by clicking **Debug** > **Start Debugging** (or pressing `F5`).

-### Mac/Linux

-Will do later.
-Support for these platforms will be added in future updates.

 ## Gameplay